rust-lang/book/second-edition/src/ch01-02-hello-world.md

 If you come from a dynamic language like Ruby, Python, or JavaScript, you may not be used to compiling and running a program being separate steps.
-Rust is an *ahead-of-time compiled* language, which means that you can compile a program, give it to someone else, and they can run it even without having Rust installed.
+Rust is an *ahead-of-time compiled* language, which means that you can compile a program, give the executable to someone else, and they can run it even without having Rust installed.
 If you give someone a `.rb`, `.py`, or `.js` file, on the other hand, they need to have a Ruby, Python, or JavaScript implementation installed (respectively), but you only need one command to both compile and run your program.
 Everything is a tradeoff in language design.